Including books about specific works.

-This page lists books I have sitting on my shelves.
+This page lists books in my library.
 For a more complete list of English translations, visit: HyperJeff's Quick reference guide to the English translations of Heidegger.

-Text of a lecture course given at Freiburg in the winter semester of 1941.
-Following a discussion of the title of the course, Grundbegriffe or "concepts of ground", Heidegger devotes half of the course to what the ontological difference "is", and the other half to two fragments from Anaximander.
+Text of a lecture course given at Freiburg in the winter semester of 1943.
+Following a discussion of the title of the course, Grundbegriffe or "concepts of ground", Heidegger devotes half of the course to what the ontological difference "is", and the other half to the Anaximander fragment.

 This 250 page volume has Heidegger's notes for a lecture course given at Marburg summer semester of 1926.
 The final third is comprised of excerpts from two students' transcripts of the course.
 At the time of this course, Heidegger was busy preparing Being and Time for publication, consequently, unlike most lecture courses for which Heidegger wrote his notes in full sentences, these notes are in a more abbreviated form.

-Basic Problems of Phenomenology (GA24).
+The Basic Problems of Phenomenology (GA 24).
 Translated by Albert Hofstadter, Bloomington, Indiana University Press, 1982.

 This is a lecture course presented at the University of Marburg during summer semester 1927.
 Heidegger looks at the philosophical history of ontology, with an emphasis on Kant in the first half, and then examines time as temporality and its relation to being.
 The material covered was intended for, the never published, division 3 of part 1, and part 2 of Being and Time.